spoliveira/HERclassHE/README.md

 $ cd HERclassHE
 ```
 ## Dependencies
-Please be sure that you have the following Python packages installed:
+Please be sure that you have (at least) the following Python packages installed:
 ```
 Package Name             Version